 What Was Done

-Green Reason joined the project team during the design development phase and immediately embarked on a complete evaluation of the design in relation to the LEED Platinum target, identifying areas of both concerns and opportunity for the project team.
+Green Reason joined the project team during the design development phase and immediately embarked on a complete evaluation of the design in relation to the LEED Platinum target, identifying areas of both concerns and opportunities for the project team.
 A major contribution was managing team awareness to maintain a strategic LEED boundary that differs from the TGS site boundary due to the complexity of the project.
 As well as contributing to team knowledge and integration, Green Reason has also acted as a resource to Menkes to communicate sustainable building features to tenants.
 Green Reason worked closely with the construction team through the lengthy construction phase of the project.

-The following was accomplished:
+The Following was Accomplished:

 - Due to limited parking availability, alternative commuting is supported with over 300 bike racks as well as shower facilities in the common area of the building

-- Preferred parking spaces for carpool vehicles and electric charging stations have been provided on site
+- Preferred parking spaces for carpool vehicles and electric charging stations have been provided on-site

 - Rainwater cistern system serves as a major component of the stormwater management plan while supplying the drip irrigation system and to offset the washroom flush fixture demand

 - Building plumbing fixture selection and the rainwater cisterns combine for an annual savings of over 5 million litres of potable water

 - Extensive photovoltaic solar panel array located on the commercial tower produces approximately 86,000 kWh of energy annually

 - Connected to the EnWave district energy system